ethereum/eth-utils/README.md

 Common utility functions for codebases which interact with ethereum.

 > This library and repository was previously located at https://github.com/pipermerriam/ethereum-utils.
 It was transferred to the Ethereum foundation github in November 2017 and renamed to `eth-utils`.
-The PyPi package was also renamed from `ethereum-utils` to `eth-utils.
+The PyPi package was also renamed from `ethereum-utils` to `eth-utils`.

 ## Installation